 Donating life – and sight

 “It’s all due,” Minesh said, “to the two people who signed up as organ donors.”

 He doesn’t know their names but he knows one was a 21-year-old woman from Northern Virginia and the other was a Southwest Virginia man in his 50s.

 “I sent letters and pictures to Old Dominion Eye Foundation,” he said. “”They passed them on to the families of the donors.”

-Organ donors give the gift of life and for Minesh, the gift wasn’t pure survival, but quality.
+Organ and eye donors give the gift of life and sight, and for Minesh, the gift wasn’t purely for survival, but quality.